 Gas Pressure Washers

-Gas powered pressure washers are designed for medium to heavy-duty jobs.
-They’re capable of tackling tougher cleaning work at faster rates, and thus they usually cost more.
+Gas-powered pressure washers are designed for medium to heavy-duty jobs.
+They’re capable of tackling tougher cleaning work at faster rates, and thus they usually cost more than electric models.

-They are a good choice for home or small business owners who plan to use their machine on a fairly regular basis, and need consistent and reliable performance from their pressure washer.
+Going the combustion route is a good choice for home or small business owners who plan to use their machine for tough tasks on a fairly regular basis, and need consistent and reliable performance from their pressure washer.
 Be sure you’re able to handle the engine upkeep, though!
 And, of course, you can’t use these anywhere that doesn’t have good ventilation.

-The best models of this class are capable of tackling medium- and light-duty work—in fact, they are often used to perform light-duty tasks at a faster speed than electric models.
+The best models of this class are capable of tackling the most intense, industrial work.
+Additionally, they are often used to perform light-duty tasks at a faster speed than electric models.
 Of course, the other benefit of using gasoline as your power source is that you can use your unit anywhere, not just where an outlet is handy.

 Commercial Pressure Washers